 Insurance plans business owners may want to consider include:

 - Disability Buy-Out Agreement (funded by disability insurance)

 As a business owner, you likely know that your most valuable assets are your employees.
 Have you thought about what could happen to your business if you lost one of your key employees?
 Would your business continue to run smoothly or would projects be stalled, customers lost, and productivity reduced?
 Would creditors become nervous about continuing to extend credit?
 How would the loss affect the bottom line of your business?

 To help protect against the economic loss caused by the death of such an employee, a business can purchase insurance on the key employee’s life.
 This is referred to as Key Person Life Insurance.

 A key person can be either an owner or an employee.
 What distinguishes someone as a “key person” is that his or her loss would severely impact the financial wellness of the business until a replacement could be found and trained.

-When buying key person life insurance, typically the business is the owner, premium payer, and beneficiary of the policy purchased on a key employee.
+When buying key person life insurance for business owners, typically the business is the owner, premium payer, and beneficiary of the policy purchased on a key employee.